fenago/puppet-course/quickstart/md/Lab_6.md

 powerful solution.
 We\'ve seen how to configure Puppet to use the Hiera data store, and how to query Hiera keys in Puppet manifests using `lookup()`.

-We\'ve looked at how to write Hiera data sources, including string, array, and hash data structures, and how to interpolate values into Hiera strings using `lookup()`, including Puppet facts and other Hiera data, and how to duplicate Hiera data structures using `alias()`.
-We\'ve learned how Hiera\'s hierarchy works, and how to configure it using the `hiera.yaml` file.

-We\'ve seen how our example Puppet infrastructure is configured to use Hiera data, and demonstrated the process by looking up a data value in a Puppet manifest.
-In case of problems, we also looked at some common Hiera errors, and we\'ve discussed rules of thumb about when to put data into Hiera.

 We\'ve explored using Hiera data to create resources, using an `each` loop over an array or hash.
 Finally, we\'ve covered